Chatsworth House, Derbyshire, Peak District. Home of the Dukes of Devonshire.

 Chatsworth House in Derbyshire, in the Peak District.
 Home of the Dukes of Devonshire, the Cavendish Family.
 First built by Bess of Hardwick.
 Mary Queen of Scots was imprisoned here.
 The greatest house of the Peak District, set in a large park.

+The house and the estate surrounding it have been the home of the Cavendish family for almost 500 years.
 The original house here was the work of Sir William Cavendish and his third wife Bess of Hardwick in the mid 16th Century.
 Sir William was a Crown Commissioner responsible for dissolving monasteries and his reward was a gift of land here.
-Sir William died in 1557 with the house partly constructed and Bess completed a house with a central courtyard and four corner towers, facing east towards the hillside.
+Sir William died in 1557 with the house partly constructed and Bess, who was a formidable woman, completed a house with a central courtyard and four corner towers, facing east towards the hillside.
 No trace of this can now be seen, but the modern house retains many of the Elizabethan interior walls and the Huntingtower on the hill above the house dates from the 1580s.

 The Library and North Wing were added by the 6th Duke between 1790 and 1858, the work of Wyatville, and the stables and bridges over the River Derwent were added in the 18th century by Paine.
 The park was landscaped by the 4th Duke (1720-1764), who engaged 'Capability' Brown to reshape the formal garden into the more natural one you see today.